Apple Cider Vinegar Eases Varicose Veins

 Even small “spider veins” can gradually turn into varicose veins.
 Especially when these are located in the lower extremities.

 The reason for most cases of varicose veins is related to the health of the veins’ one-way valves.
 These valves are also sometimes called ‘pumps’ because they move upward to push blood up towards the heart.
 The heart will easily pump oxygenated blood down into the extremities (legs and arms).
 But getting the depleted blood back to the heart requires these pumps or valves within the veins to push the blood back up.

-These free radicals damage the blood vessel walls.
-And this damage creates a build up of plaque.
-This damage and plaque build up also can damage the valves in the veins that pump blood back to the heart.
+These free radicals damage the blood vessel wall.
+This damage creates a build-up of plaque.
+This damage and plaque build-up also can damage the valves in the veins that pump blood back to the heart.

 Another problem that can cause varicose veins relates to increased insulin resistance – related to type 2 diabetes.
 This can leave an increased supply of glucose in the blood.
 Glucose can also become oxidized.
 The oxidized free radical can in turn damage the vein valves.